Juninhoww2/App-estoria/README.md

 # App-estoria
+Ionic-5 And Angular

-run npm install, ionic serve
+in the terminal run: npm install, ionic serve

 Deploy in Firebase
 https://appestoria.web.app/